Mentors for Delhi govt programme to undergo psychometric evaluation: Sisodia; NCPCR raises doubts | Education

 - India

 All guides involved in the Delhi government's 'Desh Ka Mentor' programme are being made to undertake psychometric evaluation before they are taken on board, Deputy Chief Minister Manish Sisodia said on Friday even as the NCPCR questioned whether the tests can identify potential pedophiles.
-Sisodia made the comments in response to objection raised by child rights' body National Commission for Protection of Child Rights (NCPCR) on Thursday seeking suspension of the programme saying children are being exposed to unknown people and the potential for crime and abuse.
+Sisodia made the comments in response to objections raised by child rights' body National Commission for Protection of Child Rights (NCPCR) on Thursday seeking suspension of the programme saying children are being exposed to unknown people and the potential for crime and abuse.
+He also accused the BJP of ''plotting to derail'' the programme and becoming an adversary of education and said all objections raised by NCPCR are ''politically motivated''.

-''We have taken extreme care on these subjects while deciding the structure of the programme.
+Delhi Chief Minister Arvind Kejriwal took to Twitter saying, ''if some good work is happening in the country than rather than trying to stop it, it should be implemented across the country.
+I appeal the BJP to not politicise the issue.
+This is the question of poor children's issue and through this programme education is becoming a mass movement.''
+Addressing a press conference, Sisodia, ''We have taken extreme care on these subjects while deciding the structure of the programme.
 Under the programme, all female students are allotted female mentors while all male students are allotted male mentors.
-Parental consent has been made mandatory for students to seek allotment of a mentor under the programme,'' he told a press conference.

-''All those who have come forward to participate as mentors are being made to undertake psychometric evaluation and only those who pass the test are being allotted mentees,'' he said.
+Parental consent has been made mandatory for students to seek allotment of a mentor under the programme.'' ''All those who have come forward to participate as mentors are being made to undertake psychometric evaluation and only those who pass the test are being allotted mentees.
+We have rejected 750 people who failed the test,'' he said.
 Responding to Sisodia's comments, NCPCR chairperson Priyank Kanongoo alleged that the Delhi government is politicising the issue.
+Delhi BJP Spokesperson Praveen Shankar Kapoor also alleged that the way Sisodia has reacted on NCPCR order withholding continuation of the programme once again reflects the ''anarchic behaviour and disrespect of Delhi Government towards quasi judicial bodies''.

 The 'Desh Ka Mentor' programme, which has Bollywood actor Sonu Sood as its brand ambassador, was launched by the Delhi government in October.
 Under the programme, students of classes 9 to 12 of Delhi government schools will be guided by dedicated mentors in exploring diverse career and life options.